handle1337/handle1337.github.io/_posts/2024-07-14-zeruel-devlog1.markdown

 The proxy server must essentially impersonate every CA out there, which means that it needs to generate and sign certificates for each host we visit from the browser.

-For that, it needs to:
+For that, it needs to...

 Generate a new key pair